darjoo/DJNanoGPT/README.md

 # DJGPT

-A custom GPT (Generative Pre-trained Transformer) implementation with training, fine-tuning, and inference capabilities.
+A nano GPT (Generative Pre-trained Transformer) implementation of GPT-2 with training, fine-tuning, and inference capabilities.
 This project includes support for LoRA (Low-Rank Adaptation) fine-tuning and uses MLflow for experiment tracking.

 ## Features